 There are a few reasons why experts recommend that you begin flood clean-up within 24 hours.
 The first is simply about your safety.
-Waterlogged homes are the perfect breeding ground for bacteria, mold and pathogens.
-Twenty four hours after a flood, toxic mold can begin to grow that puts your health and the health of your family members at risk.
+Waterlogged homes are the perfect breeding ground for bacteria, mould, and pathogens.
+Twenty four hours after a flood, toxic mould can begin to grow that puts your health and the health of your family members at risk.
 The odds of bad bacterial growth surge again after the 48-hour mark.

 Other Complications from Slow Flood Clean-Up

 Mould and bacteria aren’t the only problems that come with a slow response to flooding.
 Often they bring odour with them.
 The smell from flooded clothing, furniture, and carpets are like the smell you get from leaving your clothes in the washing machine overnight, but worse, and harder to remove.
 Once it has developed, you’ll need to use odour-absorbing products to reduce it and cleaning agents to target the bacteria that creates the smell.